Vera C. Rubin Observatory: History

 The first photons resolved by the complete instrument were detected on 15 April 2025, appearing as rings before the instrument was adjusted to focus them as dots.
 Images from the first light of the full telescope and camera combination were released on 23 June 2025.
 The first teasers were a composite image of the Trifid and Lagoon nebulae and extracts from a wide-field view of galaxies in the Virgo Cluster.
 The image of the Virgo Cluster was taken in early May over four nights.
 The early images showed over 2,000 new asteroids.
 Watch parties for the release were held across six continents as people from 28 countries had been involved.
+An early discovery was the unusually large and quickly rotating asteroid in the Main Belt.

 Simonyi Survey Telescope

-The Simonyi Survey Telescope design is unique among large telescopes (8-meter-class primary mirrors) for its wide field of view: 3.5 degrees in diameter, or 9.6 square degrees.
-For comparison, both the Sun and the Moon, as seen from Earth, are about 0.5 degrees in apparent diameter and each covers an apparent area of about 0.2 square degrees.
-Combined with its large aperture (and thus light-collecting ability), this gives Rubin a large etendue of 319 m^{2}⋅degree^{2}.
-This is more than three times the etendue of existing telescopes, the Subaru Telescope with its Hyper Suprime Camera and Pan-STARRS, and more than an order of magnitude larger than most large telescopes.
+The Simonyi Survey Telescope design is unique among large telescopes (8-meter-class primary mirrors) for its wide field of view: 3.5 deg in diameter, or 9.6 deg2.
+For comparison, both the Sun and the Moon, as seen from Earth, are about 0.5 deg in apparent diameter and each covers an apparent area of about 0.2 deg2.
+Combined with its large aperture (and thus light-collecting ability), this gives Rubin a large etendue of 319 m^{2}⋅deg^{2}.
+This is more than three times the etendue of other large-entendue telescopes, the Subaru Telescope with its Hyper Suprime Camera and Pan-STARRS, and more than an order of magnitude larger than most large telescopes.